florkbr/learning-resources/README.md

 npm run patch:hosts
 ```

-If this command throws an error run it as a `sudo`:
+If this command throws an error, run it as a `sudo`:
 ```bash
 sudo npm run patch:hosts
 ```